 We can understand this universality in a more general way.
-Near the critical point, the singular part of the free energy of the system $\mathcal{F}(v)\propto\left| v\right|^{2-\alpha}$ scales with the dimensionless measure of the distance $v =\left( V-V_c\right)/V_c$ from the critical point \cite{altland2010condensed}.
-The quantum Josepson-hyperscaling relation connects the order of the phase transition at $T=0$, which is equal to $2-\alpha$ in the Ehrenfest classification, to the critical exponents $\nu$ and $z$ \cite{josephson1966relation,continentino1989critical},
+Near the critical point, the singular part of the free energy of the system $\mathcal{F}$ scales with the dimensionless measure of the distance $v$ from the critical point,\cite{altland2010condensed}

+In the case of a hybridization-driven transition, $v$ is equal to the reduced hybridization $v =\left| V-V_c\right| /V_c$, where $V_c$ is the hybridization at the critical point.
+The quantum Josephson hyperscaling relation connects the order of the phase transition, which is equal to $2-\alpha$ in the Ehrenfest classification, to the critical exponents $\nu$ and $z$, \cite{josephson1966relation,continentino1989critical}

-Here, $d$ is the dimensionality of the system, and $\nu$ and $z$ can be determined by investigating the behavior of the energy gap $\Delta G$ near the critical point \cite{continentino2017quantum}.
-By considering $k_y=k_z=0$ and redefining $k_x=k$, we find
+Here, $d$ is the dimensionality of the system, and $\nu$ and $z$ can be determined by investigating the behavior of the energy gap $\Delta G$ near the critical point. \cite{continentino2017quantum} By considering $k_y=k_z=0$ and redefining $k_x=k$, we find

-Next, we calculate how the gap closes as a function of $k$ and $v$, and find a linear behavior (see Sup.~Mat. ).
+Next, we calculate how the gap closes as a function of $k$ and $v$, and find a linear behavior (see Fig.~\ref{fig:critexp}).
 Thus, we have $\nu=z=1$, which leads to the order of the bulk phase transition $2-\alpha=d+1=4$ in our case.
-This result puts topological Kondo insulators in the same universality class as the topological models investigated by Kempkes et al. \cite{kempkes2016universalities}, which also had $\nu=z=1$.
+This result puts topological Kondo insulators in the same universality class as the models investigated by Kempkes et al., \cite{kempkes2016universalities} which also had $\nu=z=1$.